philharmonic77/cs336-assignment1/my_solutions.md

 ```

 #### Problem (train_bpe_tinystories): BPE Training on TinyStories
-(a) It takes me 16.93 minutes and 0.139G memory to train BPE and tinystores.
+(a) It takes me 125.79 seconds and 0.121G memory to train BPE on tinystores.
 The longest token in the vocab is `' accomplishment'`, which make sense.
-(b) `_count_pairs` function takes 6.36 min and `_apply_merge` function takes 4.03 min.
-These 2 steps take the most time.
+(b) The step `_select_pair` function takes the most time, which is 90 seconds.
+Besides, `_build_word_freq` takes 30 seconds.